Israel–Lebanon relations

-Timeline
+History

-1940s–1975
+Background (1948–1970)

 Lebanon played a small part in the 1948 Arab–Israeli War, where its army only participated in the battle of al-Malikiya on 5–6 June 1948.
 During Operation Hiram, Israel captured 15 villages in Southern Lebanon up to the Litani River.
 While one Israeli general proposed capturing Beirut, which he claimed could be done in 12 hours, Israel's Prime Minister David Ben-Gurion refused permission.
 The armistice agreement between Lebanon and Israel was relatively straightforward.
 Unlike the other armistice agreements, there was no clause disclaiming the Blue Line as the international border between Lebanon and the former British Mandate of Palestine (unrelated to the now government of Palestine) continued to be treated as the de jure international border.
 As a result, Israeli forces withdrew from the villages it had seized during offensive operations in October 1948.

-Unlike in other Arab states, the Jewish population of Lebanon grew after the 1948 founding of the State of Israel, mostly due to large Christian population in Lebanon.
+Unlike in other Arab states, the Jewish population of Lebanon grew after the 1948 founding of the State of Israel, mostly due to the large Christian population in Lebanon.

 In the early 1950s, direct flights linking Beirut with East Jerusalem were not uncommon.
 In 1951, Middle East Airlines, Lebanese national flag-carrier, expanded its regional network to include East Jerusalem, Jordan.
 Also, Air Liban, another Lebanese airline carrier, had flight routes linking Beirut with Jerusalem since 1945.
 However, the 1967 Six-Day War disrupted Middle East Airlines' operations for about two weeks, and led to the suspension of flights to Jerusalem.
 Lebanon played a minor role in the Six-Day War, carrying out a single air raid on the first day of the war in which it lost one aircraft.

 During the Yom Kippur War, Lebanon sent radar units to Syria for air defense, but refrained from participating in the war.

 Following Black September in Jordan in 1970–71, the PLO relocated from Jordan to Southern Lebanon, from where it had carried out attacks against Israel.
 Israel did not refrain from targeting Lebanese infrastructure when retaliating for fedayeen attacks, notably in the 1968 raid on Beirut Airport.
 This turned Lebanon, which had largely stayed out of the Arab-Israeli armed conflicts, into a battleground between Israel and Palestinian fedayeen.